absmach/supermq-docs/docs/authorization.md

 ##### Domain Entities Relation Examples

-An Example Group with channels, things and groups (sub-groups) within domain.
+An Example Group with channels, things, and groups (sub-groups) within the domain.
 Groups have parent-child relationships, forming a hierarchy where top-level Groups (Group 1 and Group 2) have Groups  (Sub Groups - Group 11, Group 12, Group 21, and Group 22) or Channels (Channel 2) beneath them.

 ```mermaid